6 Steps for Using Customer Data Analytics to Optimize Your Customer Experience

 Subhead: Step 6.
 Measure with it.

-An important part of keeping your data up to date for better CX is to commit it to measuring your performance.
+An important part of keeping your data up to date for better CX is to commit it to measuring your performance with deep CX analytics (which can be delivered by a CDP).
 This creates a virtuous cycle of data collection, action and measurement that ensures your data is accurate and up-to-date.
 Given the actions you’ll be taking with your newfound knowledge of your customers’ experiences, you should make sure that every action has an objective and is measured — using the same metrics and processes you have today for measurement, such as email opens and clicks.
 Consider enhancing your methods of measurement.
 For example, if you find that your best customers are frequently calling support soon after the sale, you may want to initiate a CSAT score for that experience, or initiate a help campaign with the intent of reducing support calls and measure call deflection.
 Only by taking action intelligently and closing the loop with measurement can you know that you’re having a significant impact on the customer experience.

 How a CDP Can Help Optimize Your Customer Experience with Personalization

 Tracking and unifying a range of customer data — such as website clicks and email and advertising click-through rates — can demonstrate exactly when marketing strategies are leading to sales for particular customer segments.
 Moreover, tracking customer geolocation data also gives companies unique opportunities to target customers when they’re visiting physical stores, boosting sales by offering extra discounts and promotions as they shop.
 A good example of how companies benefit is Japanese lifestyle retailer Muji.